tngo0508/cpsc558-final/README.md

 Essentially, you'd need to go through the following steps:

 1. Setup a fresh Ubuntu 16.04 VM (Sorry !!!)
-2. You already made sure the VM can reach the internet in Step 1; Also make sure the host can reach the VM (we used bridged mode)
+2. Make sure the VM can reach the internet, and is reachable by your host machine (we used bridged mode)
 3. Setup the root account's password or SSH key so the user on your current machine can SSH into the VM using the root user
 4. Set the environment variable UBUNTU_VM_HOST to the IP address or hostname of your Ubuntu 16 VM (you'll see Make mention the value it's reading)